Daviess Family Court bill perishes on last day of legislative session

-The bill that would have made Daviess County’s second Family Court judge position permanent perished Tuesday night on the General Assembly’s last day of work for the 2021 session.
+The bill that would have made Daviess County’s second Family Court judge position permanent perished March 30 on the General Assembly’s last day of work for the 2021 session.

 House members rejected changes that the Senate had made to House Bill 327, leaving the two bodies at odds in the final hours of the session.
 The bill’s death in the House means Daviess County faces being left with just one Family Court judge at the beginning of 2023.